dsohk/neuvector-multicluster-security-workshop/docs/03-neuvector-federation-policy.md

 ![Fed-View-Cluster1-fed-master](../images/Fed-View-Cluster1-fed-master.PNG)

+### Task 2.
+2 - Access Managed

 NeuVector - Cluster2 View.

  You can even see a message in the right hand bottom which indicate at you are re-directed to another cluster.

 ![Fed-View-Cluster2-fed-managed](../images/Fed-View-Cluster2-fed-managed.PNG)

-## Task 2 - Create Federated Policy (admission control policy) in cluster1 (master)
+## Task 3 - Create Federated Policy (admission control policy) in cluster1 (master)

 Every Organization has a security posture which needs to be uniform across your IT including Kubernetes landscape.
 There is no flexibility in such cases.
 IT Admins / DevOps Team would find it difficult If these needs to be handled manually & via different tooling.